syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Get Selected Value

-* You can get the selected value of the DropDownList component from the **Value** property in the [ValueChange event argument](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_Value).
+You can get the selected value of the DropDownList component from the `args.Value` property in the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_Value)  event argument.

 {% highlight cshtml %}